rifaterdemsahin/delivery-pilot-web/4_formula/delivery-pilot-business-analysis.md

 **Critical Analysis**:
 - ✅ Multi-channel approach appropriate for different segments
 - ✅ Personal touch for high-value engagements
-- ⚠️ Heavy reliance on founder (Rifat Erdem Sahin) - not scalable
+- Reliance on founder (Rifat Erdem Sahin) training the partners to deliver the proposition
-- ⚠️ No community building or peer learning mentioned
+- community building over youtube channel
-- ⚠️ No ongoing support model post-workshops
+- ongoing support model for on premises agent with the audit process focuses on security and innovation

 **Relationship Strength**: Moderate - Strong for initial engagement, weak for long-term retention